Rahat-ch/The_Sylar_Project/README.md

 The app should now be up and running at http://localhost:3000 🚀

-Note: If you do not have an API key for the Airtable Database, please uncomment the code in
+Note: If you do not have an API key for the Airtable Database, please uncomment the code in these locations:
 ```
 pages/api/getResources
+contexts/DropdownContext
 ```

 ## Contributing